 The organizer of the annual Boy and Girl Scouts food drive in New Lenox has led an effort to increase collections each year, with the Scouts hauling in nearly 50,000 items in 2011.
-Thomson was voted the 2011 Person of the Year by Patch readers.
+Thomson was by Patch readers.

 Thomson moved to New Lenox seven years ago with his wife and two sons.
 His kids joined the Scouts, and Thomson volunteered to help where he could.

 "I thought it’d be a good program for my kids and good opportunity to spend good, quality time with them," Thomson said.
 "It's a good program for teaching community service and character building."

 When Thomson took over the food drive, he remembers about 50 kids walking door-to-door and collecting maybe 1,500 items to go to one food pantry.
 He immediately saw an opportunity to expand and invited all Boy Scouts to participate as well as Girl Scouts.
 Now, he says friends and family members of Scouts have latched on and volunteer their time.